 The Study and Research Assistance Scheme supports employees who undertake further education, provided the area of study or research is relevant to the services we provide and is linked to our strategic outcomes.

-As part of the scheme, you may be eligible to receive leave assistance and/or an education allowance.
+As part of the scheme, you may be eligible to receive financial and/or leave assistance.